polymerdevs/Quest-Into-The-Polyverse-Phase-1/Participant Instructions/Teams.md

 1. **Fork the Repository:** If you haven't already, fork the hackathon's repository to your GitHub account.
 2. **Add Your Team:** Edit this `TEAMS.md` file in your forked repository to include your team's information in the format provided below.
-3. **Submit a Pull Request (PR):** Once you've added your team's information, submit a PR to the original hackathon repository.
-The PR should only modify the `TEAMS.md` file.
+3. **Submit a Pull Request (PR):** Once you've added your team's information, submit a PR to add your `[Your TEAM NAME.md` file in the Team Registry directory.

 ### Team Submission Template